kgn3400/docker_status/readme.md

 [![Validate% with hassfest](https://github.com/kgn3400/docker_status/workflows/Validate%20with%20hassfest/badge.svg)](https://github.com/kgn3400/docker_status/actions/workflows/hassfest.yaml)

 The Docker status integration allows you to monitor multiple Docker and container installations.
 Getting the status/statistics of your containers and images.

+To enable remote access to the docker host, [check this guide](https://docs.docker.com/engine/daemon/remote-access/)

 Unused images can been pruned via service __prune_images__.

 For installation instructions until the Docker status integrations is part of HACS, [see this guide](https://hacs.xyz/docs/faq/custom_repositories).